 Whilst it makes sense to spend a lot of time checking your TV, ensuring you are happy with the size, features and design, don’t forget to check the features of your new TV remote too.

 One of the best features in a mobile TV remote is the auto-tune button.
 What this means is that when you move from one place to the next, you can retune your TV by simply pressing a button on your remote.
 Your TV will do the rest for you.
-This can particularly useful when you are not quite sure what the source of
+This is particularly useful when you are not quite sure what the source of

 reception is in your new location.